 Trees can be protected in law - via Tree Preservation Orders (TPOs) or by virtue of them growing in a Conservation Area (CA) - by the Government's Town & Country Planning Act 1990. (the Act).
 Trees may also be protected by Planning Conditions.
-If any of these apply, written

-LPA permission/consent is required before protected trees can be pruned or felled.
+If any of these apply, written local planning authority (LPA) permission/consent is required before protected trees can be pruned or felled.
 Contravention of the Act may carry a fine of up to £20,000 and a criminal record.